KiranS22/full-stack-engineer-training/README.md

 <p>Welcome to my programming journey!

 Together, we will be studdying the PERN-Stack curriculum.
-Join me on this excitingly,unpredictable rode to becoming a Junior Software Engineer </p>
+Join me on this excitingly, unpredictable rode to becoming a Junior Software Engineer </p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">